ragsns/snyk-annotations/annotations.md

       securityContext: {}
 ```

-The difference between this `YAML` file and the one we created earlier is the added annotations in this file.
+The difference between this `YAML` file and the one we created earlier is the added annotation in this file.
 Now create the workload with the following command

 ```
 kubectl create -f alpine.yaml